Anxiety Free, Calm Care

 Are you anxious about bringing your dog or cat to the vet?
-Are you afraid your pet will be stressed during their visit?
+Are you afraid your pet will be stressed during its visit?
 We understand.
-Our goal is to remove, or reduce, the anxiety you and your pet may feel.
+Our goal is to remove or reduce, the anxiety you and your pet may feel.
 We call it Calm Care.

 Calm Care seeks to address these concerns with human virtues.
 It is a considered, compassionate approach to pet healthcare.
 The emotional (and physical) demands of a veterinary exam, treatment, or surgery can be high.
 But our team endeavors to lower them by…

 - Following safety protocols and best practices

 - Exuding positivity and gentleness

 - Offering comfort and warmth

 - Responding quickly to signs of anxiety

 - Using tools and techniques designed for less-stress